outl1ne/create-frontend/readme.md

 ## Features

-* JS (Babel, Eslint, Babel-Polyfill).
-Can import relative to project root:
+* JS (Babel, Eslint, Babel-Polyfill, Flow, JSX).
+Can import relative to project
-  `import x from 'client/js/y'`
+  root: `import x from 'client/js/y'`
 * SCSS with autoprefixer, normalize.css
 * Hot reload for development
 * Works with zero configuration, but customization is possible if needed